tux4kids/Tuxpaint-Android/README.md

 * libpaper (for POSIX printing)
 * gettext (for multilingual support)

-For making TuxPaint working on Android, currently these libraries have been downloaded and built :
+For making Tux Paint working on Android, currently these libraries have been downloaded and built :

 * [SDL2 2.0.3](http://www.libsdl.org/download-2.0.php)
 * [SDL2_image 2.0.0](http://www.libsdl.org/projects/SDL_image/)